terraform-routeros/terraform-provider-routeros/docs/resources/firewall_addr_list.md

 - `___path___` (String) <em>Resource path for CRUD operations.
 This is an internal service field, setting a value is not required.</em>
 - `comment` (String)
 - `disabled` (Boolean)
 - `timeout` (String) Time after address will be removed from address list.
 If timeout is not specified, the address will be stored into the address list permanently.
+	> Please plan your work logic based on the fact that after the timeout
+	> the resource has been destroyed outside of Terraform.

 ### Read-Only